Updated July 6, 2020

 Bexar County Temporary Rental Assistance Measure (TRAM)

-Applications will be processed on a first come, first served basis, with payments will be made directly by HABC to the resident’s landlord.
+Applications will be processed on a first-come, first-served basis, with payments that will be made directly by HABC to the resident’s landlord.

 Bexar County Utility Assistance

 Applications for assistance paying your CPS Energy bill can be requested by phone at 210-355-3666, or email at email@example.com.
 Appointments for Pauper Burial services can be scheduled by calling 210-355-0757.

 To fill out a voter registration form, please visit www.bexar.org/VoterRegistration.
 Primary runoff elections are scheduled for Tuesday, July 14, 2020, with early voting July 6 - 10, 2020.

 BiblioTech Public Library

 Beginning on May 4, all BiblioTech branches will reopen on a limited basis to provide much needed digital and essential services to the public.
 All branches will reopen in compliance with Gov. Greg Abbott’s plan to reopen Texas and the County’s own executive orders.